a-bit-off/URLShortener/README.md

 # URLShortener

 ## Description
-This is a rest API service that shortens links, you can run it on your server and use it
+This is a rest API service that shortens links, you can run it on your server and use.

 ## Download
-Write in your terminal `git clone https://github.com/a-bit-off/URLShortener`
+Write in your terminal `git clone https://github.com/a-bit-off/URLShortener`.

 ## Build
-To start a project you need to be in main dir `"URLShortener"`, and write `make` in your terminal
+To start a project you need to be in main dir `"URLShortener"`, and write `make` in your terminal.

 ## Usage
 You started the service locally with the `make` command. <br />